emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt priorities

 Interrupts have **programable priorities**, defined as small unsigned numbers, usually bytes.
 The **priority value 0** is reserved to mean
-_'never interrupt'_ or _'disabled'_, and interrupt priorities increase with an increasing integer value.
+_'never interrupt'_ or _'disabled'_, and interrupt priorities increase with
+an increasing integer value.

 Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.

 For multi-hart devices, the interrupt wiring to harts is implementation specific; each interrupt may be wired to one or several harts; it is the responsibility of each hart to enable the interrupts it desires to process.
 For redundant systems, it is also possible for multiple harts to process the same interrupt.

 ### Interrupt priority threshold

 Each hart has an associated priority threshold, held in a hart-specific register.

 Only interrupts that have a priority strictly greater than the threshold will cause an interrupt to be sent to the hart.

-The threashold register should always be able to hold the value of zero, in which case no interrupts are masked.
-The threshold register should always be able to hold the 'all-1' value, in which case all interrupts are masked (functionally equivalent to disabling interrupts).

 ### Priority bits

-The actual number of bits used to store the interrupt priority is implementation specific, but should be in the range [3-8].
+The actual number of bits used to store the interrupt priority is implementation specific, but must be at least 3 (i.e. at least 8 priority levels).

-If lower than 8 bits are implemented, the existing bits should always store the most significant bits (MSB), with the least significant bits (LSB) ignored on write and reading 0.

-> <sup>The reason for removing the LSB instead of MSB is to make it easier to port software between RISC-V devices with different priority bits schemes.
-In this way, a program written for devices with 4-bit priority bits is likely to be able to run on devices with 3-bit priority bits.
-If the MSB is removed instead of the LSB, it might be possible to get a priority inversion,
+> <sup>Extra care must be taken when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions; it is recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>

-for example, if an application uses priority level 0x05 for IRQ0 and level 0x03 for IRQ1, IRQ0 should have higher priority.
-But when MSB bit 2 is removed, IRQ0 will become level 0x01 and have a lower priority than IRQ1.</sup>
+> <sup>For example, when moving a program from devices with 4-bit priority bits to devices with 3-bit priorities, if the application uses priority 0x05 for IRQ0 and priority 0x03 for IRQ1, IRQ0 is expected to have a higher priority.
+But if MSB bit 2 is removed, IRQ0 will become level 0x01 and have a lower priority than IRQ1.</sup>

 ### System interrupts